‘Together for Devon’ carers hospital scheme attracts 3,000 new members

-This has been a partnership approach between the CCG, local council, Royal Devon and Exeter NHS Trust and Northern Devon Healthcare Trust with Devon Carers.
+This was a partnership approach between the former CCG (now rolled into the Devon ICB), local council, Royal Devon and Exeter NHS Trust and Northern Devon Healthcare Trust with Devon Carers.

 Simon Rapsey, Implementation Manager said, ‘This integrated way of working and focus on overcoming challenges as an Integrated Care System, as one organisation, has made a huge difference to patients and their carers.
 It’s about getting support to those that need it most.
 Our team is happy to make calls to people who may or may not be carers, and direct non-carers appropriately”.

 Carer Ambassador Tony Bartlett, sponsor of the scheme said, “I want it to be rolled out across the NHS, so that all carers can get the right help, at the right place, at the right time”.